dustinlyons/nixos-config/README.md

 - **Code Contributions**: If you're interested in contributing code, please start by looking at open issues or feature requests.
 Fork the repository, make your changes, and submit a pull request.
 Make sure your code adheres to the existing style.
 For significant changes, consider opening an issue for discussion before starting work.

 - **Reporting Bugs**: If you encounter bugs or issues, please help by reporting them.
 Open a GitHub Issue and include as much detail as possible: what you were doing when the bug occurred, steps to reproduce the issue, and any relevant logs or error messages.
-This information will be invaluable in diagnosing and fixing the problem.

 ## Feedback and Questions
 Have feedback or questions?
 Feel free to use the [discussion forum](https://github.com/dustinlyons/nixos-config/discussions).